juice-shop/pwning-juice-shop/appendix/solutions.md

    ![Decoded JWT token with valid key](img/jwt_verified_signature.png)
 6. Visit <http://localhost:3000/#/contact>
-7. Submit your feedback with `JOSE` in the comment to solve this issue
+7. Submit your feedback with `JOSE` in the comment to solve this challenge

 ### Inform the shop about a more literal instance of typosquatting it fell for